Trump-endorsed Senate candidate Bernie Moreno wins Ohio's GOP Primary

 Ohio State Sen. Matt Dolan, who ran against Moreno, received key endorsements from GOP establishment politicians, including Ohio Gov. Mike DeWine and former U.S. Sen. Rob Portman.
 Moreno's other primary rival, Ohio Secretary of State Frank LaRose, declared his support for the former president.
 But it was Moreno who received Trump's endorsement late last year.
 The former president has a strong record of support within the state.
 He won Ohio handily in the 2016 and 2020 presidential elections.

-Moreno will go on to challenge Democratic incumbent Sen. Sherrod Brown.
+Moreno will go on to challenge Brown, the Democratic incumbent.
 The Senate race could help determine who controls the Senate next year, given that Democrats now hold the chamber with a narrow margin.

 It's a first-time win for the 57-year-old Moreno, a Cleveland-area businessman, who once owned a network of luxury car dealerships.
 Moreno, whose family immigrated from Colombia to the U.S. when he was a child, put more than $5 million of his own money into the race.
 But he was also boosted by a late addition to the many ads in this campaign from a political action committee aligned with U.S. Senate Democrats.
 The Super PAC "Duty and Country" spent some $2.7 millionon ads touting the Trump's endorsed candidate as "too conservative for Ohio."